onap/sdc-sdc-workflow-designer/README.md

-If you are deploying SDC using a standard procedure (OOM or the [SDC shell script](https://wiki.onap.org/display/DW/Deploying+SDC+on+a+Linux+VM+for+Development)), the easiest way to configure the Workflow plugin is to edit the *default_attributes/Plugins/WORKFLOW* section of *AUTO.json*.
+If you are deploying SDC using a standard procedure (OOM or the [SDC shell script](https://wiki.onap.org/display/DW/Deploying+SDC+on+a+Linux+VM+for+Development)), the easiest way to configure the Workflow plugin is to edit the *plugins-configuration.yaml*.

 ### Plugin Source